jashkenas/coffeescript/documentation/sections/contributing.md

 ## Contributing

-Contributions are welcome, feel free to fork a copy and submit a pull request.
+Contributions are welcome!
+Feel free to fork [the repo](http://github.com/jashkenas/coffeescript) and submit a pull request.

-If there is a core part of ECMAScript you think we are missing, head on over to [CoffeeScript issues on GitHub](http://github.com/jashkenas/coffeescript/issues), and dig around in the open and closed issues.
+[Some features of ECMAScript are intentionally unsupported](#unsupported).
+Please review both the open and closed [issues on GitHub](http://github.com/jashkenas/coffeescript/issues) to see if the feature you’re looking for has already been discussed.
+As a general rule, we don’t support ECMAScript syntax for features that aren’t yet finalized (at Stage 4 in the proposal approval process).

-For more resources on adding to CoffeeScript, please see [the Wiki](https://github.com/jashkenas/coffeescript/wiki/%5BHowto%5D-Hacking-on-the-CoffeeScript-Compiler) or [How The Parser Works](https://github.com/jashkenas/coffeescript/wiki/%5BHowTo%5D-How-parsing-works) if you are interested in learning how the parser works.
+For more resources on adding to CoffeeScript, please see [the Wiki](https://github.com/jashkenas/coffeescript/wiki/%5BHowto%5D-Hacking-on-the-CoffeeScript-Compiler), especially [How The Parser Works](https://github.com/jashkenas/coffeescript/wiki/%5BHowTo%5D-How-parsing-works).

-There are several things you can do to increase your odds of having the pull request accepted:
+There are several things you can do to increase your odds of having your pull request accepted:

   * Create tests!
-Any pull request should probably include basic tests to verify you didn't break anything, or future changes won't break your code.
+Any pull request should probably include basic tests to verify you didn’t break anything, or future changes won’t break your code.
-  * Follow the CoffeeScript style guide
+  * Follow the style of the rest of the CoffeeScript codebase.
-  * Ensure any ECMAScript addition is mature (at Stage 4), with no further potential syntax changes.
+  * Ensure any ECMAScript syntax is mature (at Stage 4), with no further potential changes.
-  * Adding only the features that help the community rather than a specific use case.
+  * Add only features that have broad utility, rather than a feature aimed at a specific use case or framework.

-Of course, it's entirely possible that you have a great addition, but it doesn't fit directly with the CoffeeScript code base.
+Of course, it’s entirely possible that you have a great addition, but it doesn’t fit within these constraints.
+Feel free to roll your own solution; you will have [plenty of company](https://github.com/jashkenas/coffeescript/wiki/In-The-Wild).

-This might be the time to...

-## Roll Your Own

-You are of course, welcome to fork the language and add in the features you want.
-There are [quite a few](https://github.com/jashkenas/coffeescript/wiki/In-The-Wild) really interesting projects that have done so, and more are welcome.